 5. Whistles - These are often very useful if you can't blow a horn, they will make the hounds look up. (some hunts that are regularly sabbed are now relying on whistles and voice calls) A whistle is also very effective on shoots to scare off the birds.

-7. If possible take these following articles with you:- camera, or if possible a video camera, notebook and pen and some loose change.
+6. If possible take these following articles with you:- mobile phone, camera, video camera, notebook and pen and some loose change.
 These can be invaluable at times.

-9. Rook Scarers (Rookies) To be used for pre-meet clearance of woods or at hare coursing events to scare away the hares.
+8. Rook Scarers (Rookies) To be used for pre-meet clearance of woods.
 (ALWAYS TAKE GREAT CARE WHEN USING ROOK SCARERS).

-13. Diesel/Petrol money - without this the van will not be going anywhere (usually £2).
+12. Diesel/Petrol money - without this the van will not be going anywhere.

 1. WHEN DRAWING HOUNDS OVER BY USING HOLLOAS OR HUNTING HORNS, ENSURE